Australia’s housing challenge has entered a new phase.

 • Lessons from global benchmarks: Gain insights from CompassRock’s international portfolio on how operational excellence varies across geographies—and what Australian operators can adopt to stay globally competitive

-David Woodward, CEO, CompassRock International, UK
+David Woodward, CEO, CompassRock International and GAA Living

 09:40